← All Articles

 Law of Uniform Connectedness

-Elements that are visually connected are perceived as more related than elements with no connection.
+Visually connected elements are perceived as more related than disconnected ones.

-Cognitive biases are systematic patterns of deviation from norm or rationality in judgment.
+Cognitive biases are systematic deviations from rational judgment.

 Peak-End Rule